 Defining Borderline Personality Disorder

-Borderline Personality Disorder (BPD) is a form of mental illness that is characterized by a pervasive instability in moods, self-image, behavior, and interpersonal relationships.
+Borderline Personality Disorder (BPD), also called emotionally unstable personality disorder, emotional intensity disorder, or borderline type in the ICD-10, is a form of mental illness that is characterized by a pervasive instability in moods, self-image, behavior, and interpersonal relationships.
 The instability the person experiences many times disrupts their work and family life, their sense of self-identity, and long-term planning.
 BPD was originally thought to be at the, 'borderline,' of psychosis; persons with BPD experience a disorder of emotional regulation.
 The disorder is not as well known as bipolar disorder or schizophrenia, however it is more common.
 BPD affects approximately two-percent of adults - young women, for the most part.
 Among the people affected there is a high rate of self-injury without suicidal intention, as well as a significant rate of attempted suicide and suicide in more severe cases.
 BPD accounts for around twenty-percent of the number of hospitalizations due to psychiatric reasons, although with assistance many people improve over a period of time and are able to lead productive lives.

 The experience of BPD can be distressing, not only for the person with the disorder, but for the people around them.
 Persons with BPD have a difficult time controlling their emotions and many times are in a state of upheaval.
 Childhood experiences or a brain dysfunction are potential reasons why.
 Persons with BPD may have an image of themselves that is distorted, making them feel somehow fundamentally flawed or worthless.
 They can experience impulsivity, anger, frequent mood swings, and may push others away despite a desire for loving relationships.